Algeria's protesters resume demonstrations after year-long break | DW | 27.02.2021

 They continued calling for a full makeover of the opaque system governing Algeria, with the military in the shadows.

-The demonstrations were suspended last March due to COVID-19 restrictions, in what a major setback for the movement.
+The demonstrations were suspended last March due to COVID-19 restrictions, in what was seen as a major setback for the movement.

 While thousands of people took part in Friday's march, the numbers were much smaller compared to the tens of thousands who regularly rallied before the lockdown last year.